pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 Lets examine how to build Pravega applications.
 The simplest kind of Pravega application uses a Reader to read from a Stream or a
 Writer that writes to a Stream.
-A simple sample application of both can be found in the [Pravega Samples](https://github.com/pravega/pravega-samples/blob/v0.4.0/pravega-client-examples/README.md) (`HelloWorldReader` and  `HelloWorldWriter`) applications.
-These sample applications provide a very basic example of how a Java application could use the Pravega's Java Client Library to access Pravega functionality.
+A simple sample application of both can be found in the [Pravega samples repository](https://github.com/pravega/pravega-samples/blob/v0.4.0/pravega-client-examples/README.md) (`HelloWorldReader` and  `HelloWorldWriter`) applications.
+These samples give a sense on how a Java application could use the Pravega's Java Client Library to access Pravega functionality.

 Instructions for running the sample applications can be found in the [Pravega Samples](https://github.com/pravega/pravega-samples/blob/v0.4.0/pravega-client-examples/README.md).
 Get familiar with the [Pravega Concepts](http://pravega.io/docs/latest/pravega-concepts/)